AdobeDocs/experience-manager-65.en/help/assets/organize-assets.md

 To add tags to an asset:

 1. In the Digital Asset Manager, double-click the asset to open it.
-1. In the **Tags** area, click the drop-down button to reveal the available tags.
+1. In the **[!UICONTROL Tags]** area, click the drop-down button to reveal the available tags.
 Select tags as appropriate to add a tag.
 To delete a tag, hover the mouse over the tag and click the **x** to delete it.
-1. Click **Save** to save any tags you added.
+1. Click **[!UICONTROL Save]** to save any tags you added.

 ![Apply tags to assets to organize and categorize them](assets/add-tags-to-assets.png)